Contacts | Class structure | Text | Podcasts | Questions | Requirements | Schedule | Policies | Readings |

 NOTE on the Jackson text:

 There are also many additional readings that are required.
 All are available under Files/Resources/Readings on Canvas, and linked to on this syllabus.
 Many of the readings are also available free to the public on the web, through links included on this syllabus.
-A few readings are available through subscription sites, including ones subscribed to by U of M (e.g., JSTOR, Proquest).
+A few readings are available through subscription sites, including ones subscribed to by U of M (e.g., JSTOR).
 And a few are available only on Canvas.

 Because of the speed with which issues evolve, readings selected in advance can never cover all of the latest developments.
 We will therefore spend time each week discussing recent news related to trade and trade policy.
-You should follow current issues of international trade policy by reading daily periodicals such as the Wall Street Journal, New York Times, or Financial Times or weekly publications such as Business Week, or The Economist.
+You should follow current issues of international trade policy by reading daily periodicals such as the Wall Street Journal, New York Times, or Financial Times or weekly publications such as Business Week or The Economist.
 Student subscriptions to these publications are available at reduced prices.
 I also post links to relevant news items on my personal website.
 We will devote some time each week to discussing the news.

 PODCASTS

-For the last two years, the Peterson Institute for International Economics has provided weekly podcasts, Trade Talks, most of them featuring Soumaya Keynes of The Economist and PIIE scholar Chad Bown, discussing topics of international trade policy.
+For the last five years, the Peterson Institute for International Economics has provided weekly podcasts, Trade Talks, most of them featuring Soumaya Keynes of The Economist and PIIE scholar Chad Bown, discussing topics of international trade policy.
 I include links to a number of these at appropriate points in the syllabus marked Optional to View.
-I have not listened to all of them myself, but I've heard enough to know that they are valuable, if you can take the time to listen to them.
+I have not listened to many of them myself, but I've heard enough to know that they are valuable, if you can take the time to listen to them.

 QUESTIONS ON READINGS